-Non-emergency medications obtained outside the United
+Non-emergency medications obtained outside the United States are not covered.

-See Chapter 3, Section 3.2 for more information on urgently needed care when you are away from home or outside of the
+See Chapter 3, Section 3.2 for more information on urgently needed care when you are away from home or outside of the U.S.

-See "Services we do not cover (exclusions)" section later in
+See "Services we do not cover (exclusions)" section later in this chapter for more information.